JDenzel-UHH/CIDL/README.md

 - 40,000 patients
 - 500 medical practices
-- Up to 4 years of follow-up per patient and practice
+- up to 4 years of follow-up per patient and practice

-The data mimic large-scale evaluations of U.S. healthcare programs with
+The data emulate health policy evaluations with

 - voluntary program participation (non-randomized treatment),
-- strong observed confounding,
+- observed confounding,
 - hierarchical and longitudinal structure,
-- and substantial treatment-effect heterogeneity.
+- and treatment-effect heterogeneity.

-Ground-truth SATT values are available and included in the module (overall, practice-level, and for all covariate-defined subgroups).
+Ground-truth **SATT values** are available and included in the module (overall, practice-level, and covariate-defined subgroup values).

 For full background on the data-generating design, see the official
 [ACIC 2022 documentation](https://acic2022.mathematica.org/data).